 Highlights

-- Made in USA (Arkansas and Missouri)
+- Made in the USA from Arkansas and Missouri hardwoods

 Specifications